Steven Liu

 Welcome to the Hugging-Verse

-Mar 10, 2025 (2w ago)259 views
+Mar 10, 2025 (9 months ago)5 views

 I often see people ask, what is Hugging Face?
 The most common answer is usually some variant of "Hugging Face is the GitHub of machine learning".

 It is a good one-liner considering the breadth of Hugging Face's quest to enable collaborative machine learning (ML).
 But it also hides the depth of what we do.
-The Hugging Face ecosystem, or Hugging-Verse, is quite expansive and it can often feel like we are doing too much without a strong focus.
+The Hugging Face ecosystem, or Hugging-Verse, is quite expansive and it can often feel like we're doing too much without a strong focus.

 But I believe the Hugging-Verse needs to be expansive precisely because we're pursuing such an ambitious quest.